LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/ConfiguringtheSDK/attributes.md

 #### deleteClosedConversationOlderThanMonths
-Upon SDK initialization, all closed conversations with an end date older than X months get deleted from the database.
+Upon SDK initialization, all closed conversations with an end date older than X months will be deleted from the database.
 Setting 0 deletes all closed conversations.

    - **Type:** UInt
    - **Default value:** 13